Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 Tasting rooms, shops, and Yountville’s main attraction, its many stellar restaurants, line Washington Street for ¾ mile between Madison Street and California Drive.
 Executive Chef Juan Cabrera, who arrived in 2023, revamped the menu at The Restaurant at North Block, part of the same-named 20-room hotel.
 Address: 6757 Washington St., near Madison St.

 Nearby alternatives: Dine under crystal chandeliers on cheese and charcuterie boards, a splendid burger, lobster rolls, roasted chicken, and other haute comfort food at glam RH Yountville.
-The renowned French Laundry is a block and a half south of North Block, though you’d best have made a reservation weeks ahead.
+The renowned French Laundry is a block and a half south of North Block, though you’d better have made a reservation weeks ahead.
 Diagonally across from the North Block, Ciccio is a superb choice for Cal-Italian.

 8:30 pm